Microsoft Lumia 540

 The Microsoft Lumia 540 is a low-cost smartphone from the Microsoft Lumia family.

 Unlike its predecessor, the Lumia 540 is equipped with a 720p display, but otherwise has internal specifications similar to earlier devices in the Lumia 5xx series.
-It comes pre-installed with Windows Phone 8.1 Update 2 (with Lumia Denim firmware), and is upgradable to Windows 10 Mobile.
+It comes pre-installed with Windows Phone 8.1 Update 2 (with Lumia Denim firmware).

 Due to its position as a low-cost device, the Lumia 540 is only available in Italy, India, the Middle East, Africa, and Asia.

 Specifications

 Hardware

-The Lumia 540 has a 5.0-inch IPS LCD display, quad-core 1.2 GHz Cortex-A7 Qualcomm Snapdragon 200 processor, 1 GB of RAM and 8 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The Lumia 540 has a 5.0-inch IPS LCD, quad-core 1.2 GHz Cortex-A7 Qualcomm Snapdragon 200 processor, 1 GB of RAM and 8 GB of internal storage that can be expanded using microSD cards up to 256 GB.
 The phone has a 2200 mAh Li-ion battery, 8 MP rear camera and 5 MP front-facing camera.
 It is available in orange, white, black, grey and blue.